adnan-armouti/AOD_Net_on_Edge/README.md

-# Implementation of AOD-NET on the STM32H7A3ZI Edge Device with ARM Cortex M7
+# AOD-NET Implementation on STM32H7A3ZI Device with ARM Cortex M7 for On-Edge Dehazing

 ## Pre-requisite Hardware and Software